 HOW TO GET STARTED

-You can purchase your licence online or drop into Berry’s Bait & Tackle and pick one up there.
+You can purchase your license online or drop into Berry’s Bait & Tackle and pick one up there.
 The advantage of that—especially for visitors—is that you can also tap into the store’s deep reservoir of insider knowledge at the same time.
 And if you’ve left your favourite Purple Sparkler Jig at home, you can also pick up a replacement, along with just about any other item of gear you can think of.

 “We’ve been serving the fishing public for 47 years—our friendly staff are anglers and they can answer all your questions about fishing in the area,” says Berry.
 “We’ve got all kinds of equipment and we look after everyone from beginners to experts here.
 We’ll even tell you where to go—in a good way!”

-Just holding a licence isn’t enough, of course: you also need to know the detailed rules that govern fish and fishing in the area.
+Just holding a license isn’t enough, of course: you also need to know the detailed rules that govern fish and fishing in the area.
 “The regulations can be hard for visitors to figure out,” concedes Berry.
 “Connect with us first and we’ll help get you started,” she says, adding that the store’s website also includes fishing reports so you can check ahead before launching your angling trip to the region.